-“I understand showing struggle and how help was not available,” says Dr. Michener.
-“But the reality is that help is available.
-People struggling with mental illness can get better.
+“I understand showing struggling with suicide and how the character didn’t get any help,” says Dr. Anthony.
+“But in reality, help is available.
+Teens struggling with trauma, mental health problems or thoughts of suicide can get better.
 We can help you.”

 Instead, try to help them work through it.
-Suicide is ultimately, as Dr. Michener puts it, “a permanent solution to a temporary problem.”
+Suicide is ultimately a permanent solution to a temporary problem.
 Talking through the pain can help a depressed or suicidal person see that it won’t last forever.
 Just the act of talking about it can ease the burden.

 If you feel someone is in eminent danger, get help.
 Call the Suicide Prevention Hotline or talk to a professional.
 Emergency departments also offer emergency psychiatric services.
 And for younger people, if a friend tells you they’re thinking of suicide, don’t try to deal with it by yourself.
 Go to an adult you trust right away.